IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-03-analytics.md

     affect throughput performance.
 A bottleneck is an operator that limits the flow of tuples, usually because it cannot process any more tuples per second with the CPU cycles it has.
-If you do the optional section on back-pressure at the end of Lab 4, you will see that the Throttle operator is the cause of congestion that builds up over time.
+If you do the optional section on back-pressure at the end of Part 4, you will see that the Throttle operator is the cause of congestion that builds up over time.